-In addition, we notice that the official implementations of some FSL methods can only support single-task episodic training (\textit{i.e.,} one task each time), which may make the FSL models be sensitive to the hyper-parameters and initializations.
-In contrast, some other FSL methods have already support multi-task episodic training (\textit{i.e.,} multiple tasks each time).
+In addition, we notice that the official implementations of some FSL methods can only support single-task episodic training (\textit{i.e.,} one task in each mini-batch), which may make the FSL models be sensitive to the hyper-parameters and initializations.
+In contrast, some other FSL methods have already supported multi-task episodic training (\textit{i.e.,} multiple tasks in each mini-batch).
 To make a more fair comparison, we re-implement the architectures of the classifiers of the methods that can only support single-task episodic training to support multi-task episodic training.
-In this case, users can realize this operation by simply modifying the parameter of \textit{episode size} in the configuration file.
+In this sense, users can realize this operation by simply modifying the parameter of \textit{episode size} in the configuration file.